BinarCode/laravel-restify/docs-v2/content/en/api/fields.md

 axios.post(`api/restify/posts`, data);
 ```

-In a single request we're able to create the post and attach file using media library, otherwise it would involve 2 separate requests (post creation and file attaching).
+We were able to create the post and attach a file using media library in a single request.
+Otherwise, it would have implied creating 2 separate requests (post creation and file attaching).

 Actionable fields handle [store](/repositories#store-request), put, [bulk store](/repositories#store-bulk-flow) and bulk update requests.